By Dany Ortiz, on 10 March 2023

 The secret to Twitch’s success is that they don't aim to target everyone.
 In fact, they’ve done the exact opposite and decided to focus on a very specific niche and establish a relationship with their users.

 There are very few brands that are as recognizable as Nike and its “Just Do It” slogan.
 From the beginning, this brand has focused its marketing on promoting brand values such as overcoming adversity or innovation.

-To convey this culture to its audience, Nike relies heavily on storytelling with ads that tell inspiring stories and provoke positive emotions in users.
+To convey this culture to its audience, Nike relies heavily on storytelling with ads that tell inspiring stories and evoke positive emotions in users.
 Brand values are not only present in your marketing, but in everything you do.